Marcosviana91/Faith_Battle_Back/README.md

 ### Next Steps
 The next update will introduce miracle cards, which will be listed alphabetically rather than by priority:
 - Miracle skills that work:
+    1. Dilúvio
-    1. Fogo do Céu
+    2. Fogo do Céu
     0. Restauração da Fé

 - Miracle cards that **DON’T** work:
     1. Cordeiro de Deus
-    0. Dilúvio
     0. Força de Sansão
     0. Liberação Celestial
     0. No Céu Tem Pão